Hiking Peru’s Inca Trail: A 4-Day Trek to Machu Picchu

 We reached the first of several Inca ruins early in our hike.
 Patallacta — was only about a mile from the start of our hike.
 After we explored the ruins, we hiked for a few more hours before taking a break for lunch.

-Our porters reached the Hatunchaca campsite hours ahead of us.
-Upon our arrival, a dining tent was already set up—the aroma of lunch filled the air.
-After about 4.5 hours of hiking, Morgan and I were eager to eat.
+Our porters reached the Hatunchaca campsite well before we did.
+By the time we arrived, the dining tent was set up, and the smell of lunch was in the air.
+After 4.5 hours of hiking, Morgan and I were more than ready to eat.

-They placed out bins of warm water, face cloths, and soap for us to freshen up before lunch.
+They brought out bins of warm water with face cloths and soap so we could wash up before lunch.

-While Morgan and I washed up, the crew worked their magic, preparing a fantastic lunch—actually, it was nothing short of a feast.
-This initial taste of the chef’s cooking skills hinted at the hearty and delicious meals that awaited us throughout the trek.
-I was totally impressed.
+While we cleaned up, the crew prepared a fantastic meal—it felt like a feast.
+This first meal gave us a glimpse of the chef’s skills, and it set the tone for the hearty and delicious meals we’d enjoy throughout the trek.
+I was impressed.

 After our lunch, we continued to Huayllambamba— our first day’s ending destination.
 We had about two more hours of hiking left after lunch —passing a few little villages along the way.